Reviews You Can Rely On

 Setup

 The BalanceFrom is easy to unbox and assemble.
 It's just a little resistance unit that needs to be bolted to a basic base or stand.
-The bolts take a bit of patience to thread through the holes and guides, but otherwise, it's very easy to get the unit attached.
-Next, throw in the acorn skewer and get your bike into the stand's bolts so your tire is over the middle of the drum, then tighten the resistance unit down enough, so your tire doesn't slip.
+The bolts take a bit of patience to thread through the holes and guides, but otherwise, it's very easy to attach the unit.
+Next, throw in the acorn skewer and get your bike into the stand's bolts so your tire is over the middle of the drum, then tighten the resistance unit down enough so your tire doesn't slip.
 Attach the shifter to your handlebars, and you're off to the races.
 Pretty easy.

 balancefrom bike trainer - we were happy that the balancefrom had no problems locking or...